 Depending on the type of investment, Mauritius offers several distinct benefits, including a favourable tax regime, political and economic stability, a strategic location with a business-friendly environment, abundant skilled labour, and an excellent quality of life.

 2 Will my choices help me to optimise my tax position?

 Many investors look to offshore investment solutions for tax efficiency reasons.
 Whether that will happen depends entirely on where the funds are invested.
 Destinations such as Mauritius offer an attractive investment landscape with numerous tax advantages.
 The country has signed double taxation avoidance agreements with 46 countries, and multiple other agreements are in various stages of approval.

 Mauritian‑resident companies can set off any foreign withholding taxes from foreign‑sourced income against their domestic tax liability and can claim an underlying tax credit on foreign dividends in specific circumstances.

 Certain types of income benefit from partial tax exemption.
-An 80% partial exemption applies in the following cases if actual foreign taxes are not claimed: foreign dividends; interest in specific cases; income derived from ship, aircraft, and rail leasing or attributable to a permanent establishment or from a Collective Investment Scheme (CIS) or a Closed-End Fund (CEF), providing the licences are approved by the Financial Services Commission (FSC).
+An 80% partial exemption applies in the following cases if actual foreign taxes are not claimed: foreign dividends; interest in specific cases; income derived from ship, aircraft, and rail leasing; income attributable to a permanent establishment; income derived from certain licensed activities by the Financial Services Commission (“FSC”) such as investment dealers, Collective Investment Scheme (CIS) and Closed-End Fund (CEF).

 Partial exemption also applies in the leasing and provision of international fibre capacity; the sale, financing arrangement, and asset management of aircraft and its spare parts; and aviation advisory services related thereto.